Intro Reproducible Research in R

 This website and its content are targeted to three groups:

 - For the learners to use during the course, both to follow along in case they get lost and also to use as a reference after the course ends.
-The learner is someone who is currently or will soon actively be doing research (e.g. a PhD or postdoc), who is likely in biomedical research, and who has no or little knowledge on coding in R. A more detailed description of who the learner is can be found in Section 1.1.
+The learner is someone who is currently or will soon actively be doing research (e.g. a PhD or postdoc), who is likely in biomedical research, and who has no or little knowledge on coding in R. A more detailed description of who the learner is can be found in 1.1 Is this course for you?.

 - For the instructors to use as a guide for when they do the code-along sessions and lectures.